 Before you go

 Directions: Take Exit 9 off the Trans Canada Highway 105 near Baddeck; you may continue straight or take the first right; either way you will see signs indicating the provincial park which is about 15 kilometres from the highway.
+The civic address of the park is 715 North Branch Road, Baddeck Forks.

 Distance: Each trail is approximately 3.5 kilometres.